wp-plugins/foliopress-wysiwyg/readme.txt

 However, if you still want to disable this dialog by default, do the following:

 1. Open this file: /wp-content/plugins/foliopress-wysiwyg/fckeditor/fckconfig.js
-1. Change ÒFCKConfig.ForcePasteAsPlainText= true ;Ó to ÒFCKConfig.ForcePasteAsPlainText= false ;Ó
+1. Change "FCKConfig.ForcePasteAsPlainText= true ;" to "FCKConfig.ForcePasteAsPlainText= false ;"